josevalim/livebooks/README.md

+# My Livebooks

 Collections of [Livebooks](https://livebook.dev) I have written.

-Check each subdirectory for content and the relevant license.
+Check each subdirectory for content and relevant licenses.